DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-group-row.md

 Field | Type | Description
 ------|------|------------
 row | [GroupRow](#group-row) | A group row data object
-isExpanded | boolean | Specifies whether or not row is expanded toggleGroupExpanded | () => void | Toggles the expanded state of a group row
+isExpanded | boolean | Specifies whether or not a row is expanded toggleGroupExpanded | () => void | Toggles the expanded state of a group row

 ### <a name="group-row"></a>GroupRow